 Cratejoy, founded in 2014 is a VC funded company that came out of Y Combinator.
 They have a sizable, smart team behind them and are based in Austin, Texas, USA.

 Subbly was founded around the same time as Cratejoy, by Stefan Pretty an entrepreneur from Scotland.
-Unlike Cratejoy, Subbly is bootstrapped and has grown to a size which supports a small, mostly remote team.
-They seem to have headquarters split between Los Angeles, USA and Edinburgh, Scotland.
+Subbly is not VC funded (it’s bootstrapped instead) but has grown to a size which supports a modest, but efficient team.
+Google shows they have their headquarters split between Los Angeles, USA and Edinburgh, Scotland.

 Let’s dive right in.
 Skip the the section of interest or scroll down below to read the full analysis.